-The intake for the drinking water used for whiskey is the Homakai River upstream of the Ohoro River, which runs near the distillery.
+The intake for the drinking water used for whisky is the Homakai River upstream of the Ohoro River, which runs near the distillery.
 The area around the distillery is a marshland and a habitat for the baikamo, which is said to live only in clear streams.
 The small white flowers that bloom in the summer season are a symbol of the rich water.
-This water nurtures the whiskey of the Akkeshi region.
+This water nurtures the whisky of the Akkeshi region.

 Reference: Akkeshi Distillery official website

 See also this ↓ for more information on the Akkeshi Distillery.

 [wpap service=”with” type=”detail” id=”B09MH2G1XD” title=”Akkeshi Distillery Single Malt Tachifuyu 55°700ML”]

 The key malt is “all Hokkaido-grown Quercus mongolica var” .